Skip to main content

 Frequently Asked Questions

-What are the four EU cybersecurity frameworks that converge on vendor risk?
+What are the five EU regulatory frameworks that converge on vendor risk?

 NIS2 evaluates organizational supply chain due diligence and incident reporting.
 DORA evaluates ICT operational resilience for financial entities.
 The Cyber Resilience Act evaluates product security by design.
 The revised Cybersecurity Act (CSA2), proposed January 2026, evaluates non-technical risk including supplier jurisdiction, ownership, and government exposure.
+The EU AI Act evaluates AI system risk classification, transparency, and high-risk obligations on AI providers, deployers, and importers.
 Each applies different assessment criteria to the same vendor relationship.

 What is the revised Cybersecurity Act's non-technical risk assessment?